START your business

 5. If selecting a corporation or LLC structure, get registered

-- You may have heard that registering your business entity in a state other than Washington is the way to go.
-Do your homework before acting on that advice!
-If you’re operating your business in Washington, you’ll need to be registered in Washington.
-If you do the initial registration in another state, you’ll need to register in Washington as a “foreign entity”.
-You won’t save anything in state registration, licensing, and tax costs for your Washington operation, but you’ll have the added costs of the other state.
+- If you do the initial registration in another state, you will need to register in Washington as a “foreign entity”.
+You will not save anything in state registration, licensing, and tax costs for your Washington operation, but you will have the added costs of the other state.

 - Determine who will be your “registered agent,” the Washington-based person who will receive your official service of process and business entity notifications.
-It can be you, your attorney, or an outside party.
+It can be you or an outside party.

 6. Determine your business location